azat-co/practicalnode/chapter1/chapter1.md

 Unlike other programming technologies, Node.js doesn’t come with a heavy standard library.
 The core modules of Node.js are a bare minimum, and the rest can be cherry-picked via the npm registry.
 The core is small but it has enough modules to build almost any networking application.
 Networking is at the core of Node.js!

-The main (not all) core modules, classes, methods, and events include the following:
+The main (though not all) core modules, classes, methods, and events include the following:

 - `http`(<http://nodejs.org/api/http.html#http_http>): Allows to create HTTP clients and servers
 - `util`(<http://nodejs.org/api/util.html>): Has a set of utilities